MudroadWhite/pm-neo4j-helper/README.md

 On the helper side, username, password, and bolt url for the Neo4j database should be set up in `conf.json` under the root directory.

-Command line arguments are also available to use.
+Command line arguments are also available.
 See the [configuration](#configuration) section below.

 ## Script Syntax & Functionalities